ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

 The issue with not having NSST data is important.
 In GFS we use the foundation temperature (Tref) and add a diurnal warming/cooling layer using NSST.
 This is the surface temperature that is passed to the atmospheric boundary layer.
 This is a critical feature, especially when we are doing Data Assimilation.

-When using NEMSIO data to initialize the model, both the foundation and surface temperature are available and the atmospheric model should be run using the NSST option as this will properly account for in the forward run of the model.
+When using NEMSIO or NetCDF data to initialize the model, both the foundation and surface temperature are available and the atmospheric model should be run using the NSST option as this will properly account for in the forward run of the model.

 In GRIB2 files only the Tsfc is stored and that is set as foundation temperature as well.
 So the diurnal heating / cooling is baked into the initial condition for the extent of the run.
 This can be critical if the model is being initialized when the ocean is warm and initialization is occuring at the peak of the diurnal warming.
 That warm ocean will be baked in for the extent of the run and may spawn off a number of fake hurricanes.
 The user has two options -- either to use a spin up cycle to spin up NSST (set **nstf_name** = [2,1,0,0,0] in **input.nml** of the model namelist file.
 This will create a diurnal cycle after 24 hours of spin up), or to run the model without any NSST option ( set **nstf_name** = [0,0,0,0,0] in **input.nml** of the model namelist file.
 The user will also have to choose one of the no NSST physics suite options in **input.nml**).

 Note, that neither of these two options will get rid of the underlying baked in heating/cooling in the surface temperature fields.
-For most cases this may not be an issue, but where it is then the user will either have to initialize the model with NEMSIO data or replace the surface temperature in the GRIB2 fields with independently obtained foundation temperature.
+For most cases this may not be an issue, but where it is then the user will either have to initialize the model with NEMSIO or NetCDF data, or replace the surface temperature in the GRIB2 fields with independently obtained foundation temperature.

 ************************************************
 chgres_cube namelist options